Joe Willis (American soccer): Houston Dynamo

 Willis missed the start of the 2017 season due to a knee injury.
 He returned on April 15 and made 7 consecutive starts before head coach Wilmer Cabrera gave the starting job to Deric.
 Willis became the number 1 goalie during the playoffs after Deric was arrested and subsequently suspended by the MLS.
-He would help the Dynamo defeat the Portland Timbers 2–1 on aggregate and reach the Western Conference finals, where the Dynamo fell to the Seattle Sounders.
+He would help the Dynamo defeat the Portland Timbers 2–1 on aggregate and reach the Western Conference finals, where the Dynamo fell to Seattle Sounders FC.

 Ahead of the 2018 season, Willis re-signed with the Dynamo.
 Off-season addition Chris Seitz started the year as first choice keeper.
 Willis would retake the starting job on April 21 and keep it for the rest of the season.
 He enjoyed a strong performance on July 21, saving a penalty kick and being named to the MLS Team of the Week after helping the Dynamo get a 1–1 draw against rival FC Dallas.
 The Dynamo would miss out on the playoffs in 2018, but they enjoyed success in the US Open Cup.
 Willis started the Open Cup semifinal match up with LAFC on August 8 as the Dynamo won on penalties.
 Willis kept a clean sheet in the final to help Houston defeat the Philadelphia Union 3–0 as the Dynamo won their first Open Cup in club history.

 Willis began 2019 as the club's first choice keeper.
 He played in every game of the CONCACAF Champions League as the Dynamo reached the quarterfinals.
 After making a couple of costly errors in some games in mid-season, Deric got a run of 5 starts starting on July 17.
 Willis returned on August 11, a 2–1 loss to the Union.
 He started the next 8 matches before sitting the final 2 of the season in favor of Deric.
 It was another disappointing league campaign for Houston, failing to qualify for the playoffs for the second straight season.